Frobenius nonclassical hypersurfaces: Introduction

-\textbf{Acknowledgements.} We would like to thank Nathan Kaplan and Felipe Voloch for their informative comments.
-The first author was partially supported by an NSERC PDF award, and by a postdoctoral research fellowship from the University of British Columbia.
-The third author is supported by the ERC Synergy Grant HyperK.
+\textbf{Acknowledgements.} We thank Nathan Kaplan and Felipe Voloch for their informative comments.
+We are also grateful to the anonymous referee for the excellent suggestions.
+The first author was partially supported by an NSERC PDF award and a postdoctoral research fellowship from the University of British Columbia.
+The initial draft of this paper was completed while the third author was supported by the ERC Synergy Grant HyperK (ID: 854361).
+The author is currently supported by the NSTC Research Grant (113-2115-M-029-003-MY3).